Lattice Boltzmann Scheme associated with flexible Prandtl number and specific heat ratio based on the polyatomic ES-BGK model: Introduction

 \section{Introduction}

-In recent 20 years, the lattice Boltzmann method (LBM) is widely applied to a variety of complex flows, such as multiphase and multicomponent fluids\cite{guo2005finite}\cite{li2016lattice}, fluid flows through porous media\cite{ferreol1995lattice}, turbulence\cite{chen2003extended}, magnetohydrodynamics and so on.
-Nevertheless, when the LBM is applied to thermal fluids, there are some unresolved problems.
-Although the Navier-Stokes equations(including the energy conversation equation) can be derived from the evolution equation via the Chapman-Enskog expansion, the specific heat ratio and the Prandtl number is fixed.
-In other word, these physical performances of fluids are not realistic.
+Over the past three decades, the Lattice Boltzmann Method (LBM) has been widely applied to a variety of complex flows, such as multiphase and multicomponent fluids \cite{guo2005finite}\cite{li2016lattice}, fluid flows through porous media \cite{ferreol1995lattice}, turbulence\cite{chen2003extended}, magneto-hydrodynamics\cite{rahmati2016double}, and thermal fluids\cite{yoshino2004comparison}.
+However, when LBM is applied to thermal fluids, it encounters some issues.
+Specifically, the Navier-Stokes equations (including the energy conversation equation) can be derived from the evolution equation via the Chapman-Enskog expansion, but the specific heat ratio and the Prandtl number are fixed.
+As a result, the transport coefficients obtained this way are not realistic for polyatomic molecule fluids.

-To overcome the drawback pointed above, some lattice Boltzmann schemes associated with flexible specific heat ratio or Prandtl number have been proposed.
-In order to modify the specific heat ratio, new variables such as rotational velocity or rotational internal energy are introduced and discretized in the velocity space\cite{kataoka2004lattice,watari2007finite,tsutahara2008new,nie2008thermal}.
-For the sake of modifying the Prandtl number, a quasi-equilibrium or other similar item which control the Prandtl number is introduced\cite{frapolli2014multispeed,chen1997two,yan2011flux,soe1998thermal}.
-These lattice Boltzmann schemes associated with flexible Prandtl number are based on the BGK model.
+To address this issue, some LB schemes combined with arbitrary specific heat ratio or Prandtl number have been proposed.
+To modify the specific heat ratio, new variables such as rotational velocity or rotational energy are introduced and discretized in the velocity space \cite{kataoka2004lattice,watari2007finite,tsutahara2008new,nie2008thermal}.
+While these LB schemes have clear physical meanings and are easy to implement, they require the setting of parameters through experience.
+To modify the Prandtl number, a quasi-equilibrium or other similar element that controls the Prandtl number is introduced \cite{frapolli2014multispeed,chen1997two,yan2011flux,soe1998thermal}.
+Some works give arbitrary specific heat ratio and Prandtl number at the same time (Dellar, 2008; Saadat et al., 2019).

-Other than the BGK, the ellipsoidal statistics model(ES-BGK) is also popular in kinetics, in which the Maxwell-Boltzmann distribution is replaced by the Gaussian distribution.
-The ES-BGK model is first proposed by Holway Jr in 1965\cite{holway1965kinetic}.
-In recent years, the ES-BGK model attracts new attention partly because P.Andrie verified that the model satisfies the entropy inequatility for the range $\frac{2}{3}\leqslant Pr \leqslant 1$\cite{andries2000gaussian,andries2001bgk,andries2002numerical}.
-The ES-BGK model for polyatomic gases is also discussed\cite{brull2009ellipsoidal}.
-The polyatomic ES-BGK model gives the proper transport coefficients in the hydrodynamic limit for the polyatomic gases.
-That means not only the Prandlt number but also the specific haet ratio are adjustable.

-The polyatomic ES model is applied to the LBM in this work.
-A Lattice Boltzmann scheme with flexible Prandtl number and specific heat ratio is proposed.
-The general term formula for the Hermite coefficients of the Gaussian distribution is deduced.
-This is the key point of the lattice Boltzmann scheme propose by this work.
-Employing the general term formula of the Hermite coefficient of the Gaussian distribution, we can easily deduce high order terms of the Hermite coefficients of the Gassian distribution.
-It make it easy to construct high order lattice Botzmann schemes based on the ES-BGK model.